-Lead is ubiquitous in our environment as this element is found in water, rocks, soils, plants, air and animals.
+Lead is ubiquitous in our environment.
+The element is found in water, rocks, soils, plants, air and animals.
 It is a naturally occurring toxic metal, whose use by humans has led to widespread environmental contamination.
-These sources of contamination range from mining, smelting, metal processing, waste incineration, and ammunition manufacturing (Eisler, 1988; Lee & et al., 2019; South Carolina Department of Health and Environmental Control (SCDHEC), 2011; South Carolina Department of Health and Environmental Control (SCDHEC), 2021 and 2022, the South Carolina Department of Health and Environmental Control (SCDHEC, now South Carolina Department of Environmental Services) conducted a Gills Creek Lead Study and found that a regularly monitored base station, C-078, which is located below a munitions range on Fort Jackson military base, consistently violated the chronic total lead standard for aquatic life (SCDHEC, 2024).
+These sources of contamination range from mining, smelting, metal processing, waste incineration, and ammunition manufacturing (Eisler, 1988).
+In 2021 and 2022, the South Carolina Department of Health and Environmental Control (SCDHEC, now South Carolina Department of Environmental Services) conducted a Gills Creek Lead Study and found that a regularly monitored base station, C-078, which is located downstream of a munitions range on Fort Jackson military base, consistently violated the chronic total lead standard for aquatic life (SCDHEC, 2024).
 These results prompted a special screening study to identify if there were elevated concentrations of lead in either fish fillets or whole fish from sites located downstream of C-078.